 My overall impression:

 Before I share my final thoughts on this film, I want to thank each and every one of the followers!
 18 Cinema Lane would not be the success it is today without you.
 Now, on to my overall impression of Au revoir les enfants!
 Personally, I thought it was just ok.
 The movie does have merits that are earned, as well as a plot twist that works.
 But the overall project could have been stronger.
 As I mentioned in my review, Au revoir les enfants is based on a true story.
 It felt like the creative team approached the narrative as respectfully as possible.
 Because the creation of the movie was handled with a sense of reverence, it allowed the film to have the emotional weight it contained.
 The realism of the acting and writing gave me a reason to stay invested in what the characters were saying and doing.
 I’m not often given opportunities to watch and review French films.
-However, I’m glad I chosen this movie for my latest blog follower dedication review!
+However, I’m glad I chose this movie for my latest blog follower dedication review!

 Overall score: 6.1 out of 10